KenKundert/why-invest-in-bitcoin/README.rst

 question bitcoin's validity as an asset.
 But bitcoin provides tremendous value and is the only asset available whose supply cannot be intentionally inflated, as such its scarcity is guaranteed.
 At this point the importance of its value is not widely recognized.
-As such, it represents a tremendous opportunity.
+As such, it represents an investment opportunity.
 As the importance of bitcoin becomes more widely recognized, it price will increase tremendously.